me3zaAKAgoat/minishell/README.md

 - how to handle error codes to color prompt
 - implement a dynamic tmp file for heredoc
-- should cleanup cmds and heredoc when they're not longer needed
 - lexing
   - handle env expansions
   - handle unclosed quotes